RoboJackets/roboracing-software/README.md

 ## Organization

-Most folders in this repository are ROS packages.
+This repository is comprised of multiple ROS packages and one sandbox folder for miscellaneous resources.

 **rr_avc**: This package contains mission code for the [Sparkfun Autonomous Vehicle Challenge](http://avc.sparkfun.com).